Lisgar Collegiate Institute: History

 A basement cafeteria was added in 1923.
 After the school was split in 1922 to form Glebe Collegiate Institute, OCI was renamed Ottawa Lisgar Street Collegiate Institute, which was soon shortened to Lisgar Collegiate Institute.
 Officially, the school remained OCI for several decades.
 Since the split, Glebe and Lisgar have been traditional rivals.

 In 1951, a new gymnasium was built across the street with a tunnel connecting it to the main building.
-The tunnel was not open for the use of students for many years, but it was re-opened in October 2015.
+The tunnel has been closed to students for decades.
 The new building was enlarged in 1962.
-The old gym was turned into what is now the cafeteria.
-The old building and the newer building are now referred to as the North and South buildings, respectively.
+The Gym Building also includes the school's computer science labs, music rooms, and its communication technology classrooms.
+The area in between the buildings is referred to as "The Mall", and students must cross The Mall to travel between the two buildings.

 In 1953, the current, near-vertical roof was installed over the previous sloping roof.
 This was done to reduce the build-up of winter ice.
 The old roof is still there and there is an odd-shaped attic space between them.

 In 1957, Lisgar was the first school in Ontario to introduce a special program for gifted students.

 In the 1970s, the Ottawa Board of Education decided to close the school and sell its downtown real estate.
 This action was blocked by community members and alumni, and the school was completely renovated instead.
 This renovation included a small westward extension to the auditorium to add fire exits which replaced external fire exits on the north side of the auditorium.
 To meet fire code requirements, the existing west staircase was moved from the stair tower westward to just beside the entrance to the auditorium.
 The result is that now many windows on the north wall do not line up as intended.
 The windows in the stair tower had been placed a half-way between floors to align with the landings.
 These windows now lead into classrooms and floor-aligned windows lead into the stairway.

 In 1996, the third floor of the North building was completely renovated and the science labs were modernized.
 In March 2003, parts of the first and second floors and the basement of the North building were damaged by a water main break that closed the school for a week, coincidentally before the previously scheduled March Break, thus giving the students two weeks off school.
 Some minor changes were made to the affected floors in the reconstruction.